-Western Digital Corporation has included this Conflict Minerals Report as an exhibit to its Form SD for calendar year 2015 as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended (the "Conflict Minerals Rule").
-The date of filing of this Conflict Minerals Report is May 31, 2016.
+Western Digital Corporation has included this Conflict Minerals Report as an exhibit to its Form SD for calendar year 2016 as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended (the "Conflict Minerals Rule").
+The date of filing of this Conflict Minerals Report is May 31, 2017.

-Unless the context indicates otherwise, the terms "we," "its," "us," "our" and "Company" refer to Western Digital Corporation, or WDC, and its consolidated subsidiaries.
-Note, however, that, since we completed our acquisition of SanDisk Corporation on May 12, 2016, the SanDisk business is not part of this Conflict Minerals Report for 2015, but will be part of our 2016 reporting and compliance, which will be discussed in our Conflict Minerals Report to be filed next year.
+Unless the context indicates otherwise, the terms "we," "its," "us," "our" and "Company" refer to Western Digital Corporation, or WDC, and its consolidated subsidiaries, including SanDisk LLC (formerly known as SanDisk Corporation) and its subsidiaries, which were acquired on May 12, 2016.
 As used herein and consistent with the Conflict Minerals Rule, "Conflict Minerals" or "3TG" are columbite-tantalite (coltan), cassiterite, gold, wolframite and the derivatives tantalum, tin and tungsten, without regard to the location of origin of the minerals or derivative metals.